stuartelimu/stuartelimu.github.io/_posts/2021-07-12-lessons-from-my-supervisor.md

 ## Be Knowledgeable 🧠

 John would share so many stories across various domains, he would relate to the news on BBC or on the local channel.
-He know a thing or two about almost everything that could come up whether it was history, science, economics, law or technology etc
+He knew a thing or two about almost everything that could come up whether it was history, science, economics, law or technology etc

 I always try to be as knowledgeable as I can such that I do not feel out of place in conversations and through all the time I spent with John I just couldn't keep up.
 It was really challenging but equally a great experience about how much knowledge he'd gathered over the years.